 A great visual explanation of the journey from carbon neutral (as a current state) towards net-zero (as a future target), is captured by the below graphic created by Nandos UK & Ireland.
 What sits behind this is a ‘net-zero roadmap’ for the company to move from carbon neutral to net-zero by 2030, outlining the ways they will continuously decarbonise their operations, hitting key reduction milestones over time, until only a small fraction of emissions is remaining to be offset.

-Climate positive refers to activities that go beyond achieving carbon neutrality to actually creating a positive environmental benefit by removing additional carbon dioxide from the atmosphere.
+Climate positive refers to activities that go beyond achieving net-zero emissions to actually creating a positive environmental benefit by removing additional carbon dioxide from the atmosphere and undertaking practices that give back much more to the planet than they take.

 How to pick the right language for your business